 - 1. Complete a minimum of two weeks of active duty each year for a total of six years, in a merchant marine related billet, with pay and travel/food reimbursement - 2.
-At least 150 days of sailing employment using one's U.S. Coast Guard License every calendar year for three years and maintain Coast Guard license for three additional years (First 6 of 8 year obligation) - 3.
-Remain in the Inactive Reserve (with no other obligations) for an additional two years (Last 2 of 8 year obligation)
+At least 150 days of sailing employment using one's U.S. Coast Guard License every calendar

+3. Remain in the Inactive Reserve (with no other obligations) for an additional two years (Last 2 of 8 year obligation)